Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 2. Inside Book Publishing by Giles Clark and Angus Phillips

-Focusing on the work of UK publishers, Inside Book Publishing is a similarly invaluable introduction to how book publishing operates.
-This is particularly helpful for anyone hoping to become a book editor, marketer, salesperson, or book designer, as Clark and Phillips excel at explaining the different responsibilities associated with each role.
+Focusing on the work of UK publishers (who you can find a comprehensive intro to here), Inside Book Publishing is a similarly invaluable introduction to how book publishing operates.
+This is particularly helpful for any aspiring editors, marketer, salesperson, or book designer, as Clark and Phillips excel at explaining the different responsibilities associated with each role.

 3. Before and After the Book Deal by Courtney Maum